Health in the United States

 Health in the United States refers to the overall health of the population of the United States.
 The World Health Organization defines health as "a state of complete physical, mental and social well-being".
-Average life expectancy at birth was 77.5 in 2022.
-Heart diseases are responsible for the greatest number of deaths in the United States.
+According to the U.S. Centers for Disease Control and Prevention, which monitors health and longevity in the United States, average life expectancy at birth in the U.S. reached 79.0 years in 2024 (76.5 years for men and 81.4 years for women), a historical record.
+Heart diseases are responsible for the greatest number of deaths in the country.

-All 50 states in the U.S. require immunization for children in order to enroll in public school, but various exemptions are available by state (such as for religious reasons).
+All 50 states in the U.S. require immunization for children in order to enroll in public schools, but various exemptions (including for religious reasons) are available according to the laws of each state.
 Immunizations are often compulsory for military enlistment in the United States.

-It is estimated that one in five adults in the US lives with a mental health disorder, with 50% receiving treatment for their condition.
+It is estimated that one in five adults in the U.S. lives with a mental health disorder, with 50% receiving treatment for their condition.
 Sexually transmitted infections impact the health of approximately 19 million yearly.
 The two most commonly reported infections include chlamydia and gonorrhea.

 In the context of ensuring the continuation of medical services, concerns of a current and future shortage of medical doctors due to the supply and demand for physicians in the United States have come from multiple entities including professional bodies such as the American Medical Association (AMA), with the subject being analyzed as well by the American news media in publications such as Forbes, The Nation, and Newsweek.
 In the 2010s, a study released by the Association of American Medical Colleges (AAMC) titled The Complexities of Physician Supply and Demand: Projections From 2019 to 2034 specifically projected a shortage of between 37,800 and 124,000 individuals within the following two decades, approximately.